pdidev/pdi/plugins/flowvr/README.md

 PDI_release("text_shr"); // really important to release descriptors
 ```

-## Read data from FlowVR message by copy from the shared memory
+\subsection read_copy Read data from FlowVR message by copy from the shared memory

 ```yaml
 data: